Pausing, with "Goodbye" in Iola...

 small-town atmosphere.
 Celebrations occurred on the last weekend of September, when we celebrated the life of Buster Keaton with film, lecture, music and sharing.

-Funded, in part, by the Kansas Humanities Council
+All 1993-2017 events were funded, in part, by the Kansas Humanities Council

 with help from the Iola Tourism Fund and private donations